About Nicole Rizzo

 Education

 Ph.D.
-English, Indiana University, Bloomington (expected Spring 2026)
+English, Indiana University, Bloomington (Spring 2026)

 M.A.
 English, Indiana University, Bloomington (Fall 2021)